S Pass Singapore (2026): Requirements, Quota & Employer Eligibility Guide

 S Pass Vs Employment Pass and Other Work Passes

-The S Pass is often compared to the Employment Pass, which is designed for professionals with advanced expertise in managerial or specialized roles.
-The Employment Pass has a higher qualifying salary requirement, with a minimum of $5,000 for non-financial sectors and $5,500 for the financial service sector.
-In contrast, the S Pass has a lower qualifying salary requirement, with a minimum of $3,150 for all sectors.
+The S Pass is often compared to the Employment Pass, which is designed for professionals with advanced expertise in managerial or specialised roles.
+The Employment Pass has a higher qualifying salary requirement, with a minimum of $5,600 for general sectors and $6,200 for financial services (current rates from 1 January 2025, rising to $6,000 / $6,600 from 1 January 2027).
+In contrast, the S Pass has a lower qualifying salary requirement, with a minimum of $3,300 for general sectors and $3,800 for financial services.
 While the Employment Pass targets highly skilled professionals, the S Pass is tailored for mid-level skilled workers, making it a more accessible option for companies looking to fill essential roles without the higher salary commitments.

 | Employment Pass | Personalised Employment Pass | Tech Pass | S-Pass | Work Permit |